Sean Kirst: 'A piece of me is gone': Aaron Salter's sister, in love and motion, will walk for her brother

 Earl Perrin, a retired officer helping coordinate Saturday's walk and run, said the whole impetus is using health, love and motion as both a memorial and an engine of healing – a gathering to fit the way Aaron saw the world.

-Shelly, who invites everyone to attend, said it is also a community example of living out the faith that allows her to go on.
+Shelly, who invites everyone to attend, said it is also a community example of living out the faith that causes her to go on.

 “We need to have grace,” she said, the state that allows her to believe Aaron’s dream, described in his morning text, was no accident.
 The husband she loved was preparing a hero's greeting for her brother, and in that way they both told her: